elementbound/nlon/packages/nlon/doc/tutorials/server.md

 })
 ```

-Once this is done, the NLON server will be aware of incoming connections and
+Once this is done, the nlon server will be aware of incoming connections and
 receive incoming messages.

 [nlon-socket]: https://github.com/elementbound/nlon/tree/main/packages/nlon-socket